Barnsley-Metropolitan-Borough-Council/design-guide/_about/02-build-process.md

 You should checkout the Barnsley Council SCSS files and create your own _manifest.scss in your project.

-Customising your manifest file allows you to only include the CSS rules for components you intend to use reducing bloat and creating leaner, faster code.
+Customising your manifest file allows you to only include the CSS rules for components you intend to use reducing bloat and creating leaner, faster applications.

 ## Required tools